 Our research students are an integral and vital part of our research environment and we have an excellent track record in supporting our students in developing their academic careers.
-Many of our students have moved to academic jobs at UEA - Sven Gallasch, Andreas Stephan and Nick Scharf, or at other institutions such as York Law School (Kathryn Wright), University of Leicester (Sebastian Peyer), and the University of Bristol (Magdalena Raczynska, Sujitha Subramanian).

 The Social Sciences Faculty through its Graduate School runs a showcase of Postgraduate Research in the Forum in Norwich City Centre where students present their research to an interested lay audience from the general public, and also takes responsibility for the generic skills training in for example ethics, networking, writing, presentations and teaching.
 The School runs the module Research Methods in Law, which is compulsory for first year research students also forms part of the Law Pathway of the MRes in Social Science Research Methods.
 The Faculty is also responsible for ensuring that research supervisors are trained, and attend regular refresher sessions and that a supervisor who has not supervised a research degree to completion will be partnered on the team by someone who has done so

 For more information on the topics and activities of our current research students please see our research pages.